opo6954/C-ATOM/README.md

-# C-ATOM
+# C-ATOM; Click-based semi-automatic annotation tool for object detection in the maritime domain
-C-ATOM; Click-based semi-automatic annotation tool for object detection in the maritime domain This is the Demo application of C-ATOM; Click-based semi-automatic annotation tool for object detection in the maritime domain.
+This is the demo client implementation of C-ATOM; Click-based semi-automatic annotation tool for object detection in the maritime domain.
 It is implemented and tested with python3.
 ## Usage
 ```